Skip to content

 File Formats

-PlanCAD works with three file formats: its own native .plancad format for full-fidelity saving, DXF/DWG for interoperability with other CAD software, and PDF for sharing and printing.
+PlanCAD works with three file formats: its own native .plancad format for full-fidelity saving, DXF and DWG (both import and export) for interoperability with other CAD software, and PDF for sharing and printing.
 This page covers the first two; see PDF Export for PDF.

 Native Format: .plancad